Albert-Gao/blog/source/_posts/how-to-test-http-related-code-in-kotlin-via-mock-server.md

 ## 7. End

 Actually, you can further simplify this, if you just want to have a single server if you just to have one server setup for all tests such that you don't need to invoke `mockServer.setup()` in each test.
 You just need to set it up in a `@BeforeTest` or `@BeforeAll`.

+Thanks for reading!

+Follow me (<a href='https://twitter.com/albertgao' target="_blank" rel="noopener noreferrer">albertgao</a>) on twitter, if you want to hear more about my interesting ideas.